corecoding/Vitals/README.md

 ### 1) Remove existing copy of Vitals

-##### &nbsp;&nbsp;Check to see if ~/.local/share/gnome-shell/extensions/Vitals@CoreCoding.com exists, and if so, remove the directory.
+##### &nbsp;&nbsp;&nbsp;&nbsp;Check to see if ~/.local/share/gnome-shell/extensions/Vitals@CoreCoding.com exists, and if so, remove the directory.

-##### &nbsp;&nbsp;I am hesitant to give an rm command here, in case someone copies and pastes it incorrectly.
+##### &nbsp;&nbsp;&nbsp;&nbsp;I am hesitant to give an rm command here, in case someone copies and pastes it incorrectly.
 Again, beta testing is for advanced users so if you don't know how to remove a directory, please stop here.

 ### 2) Clone from GitHub